anonwins/tsf-permissions-aix/README.md

 **Only use for testing!
 Don't publish to play store with this!**

-## Which permissions are already built & available?
+## What are all these aix files?

+Each aix corresponds to one permission.
+Currently there are only two compiled:

-1. QUERY_ALL_PACKAGES -- tsf.queryallpackages.aix
+   1. QUERY_ALL_PACKAGES (tsf.queryallpackages.aix)
-2. DOWNLOAD_WITHOUT_NOTIFICATION -- tsf.download-without-notification-permission.aix
+   2. DOWNLOAD_WITHOUT_NOTIFICATION (tsf.download-without-notification-permission.aix)

+If you compile another, please send it to lykos92+github@gmail.com and I will add it.

+Also there is the **tsf.EnableAllAndroidPermissions.aix** which you should probably not use.

 ## Similar/relevant projects